QuakeWatch Server Manual

 The switch interval, in

-parameter.
-After the given number of days, the current log file
+given number of days, the current log file is closed and a new one is

-this parameter is not specified then the value will default to 7 days.
+started.
+If this parameter is not specified then the value will

 messageLogFileName = "name"

-been received and sent to clients.
-A date
+received and sent to clients.

-this parameter is not specified or is
+inserted into the name.
+If this parameter is not specified

-set to an empty string then the file will not
+or is set to an empty string

-messageLogSwitchDays = ##
+messageLogSwitchDays

-The switch interval, in days, to be used for
+The switch interval, in days,

 consoleRedirectFileName